 - Provide places where residents can recreate for health and fitness.

-The Viewer contains digital Feature Layers which can be turned on and off as needed to illustrate existing environmental conditions and to inform land use decisions.
-The accompanying Technical Guide contains definitions of the various Feature Layers.
-The Feature Layers are grouped by topic and described in the Guide Book.
+The Viewer contains layers which can be turned on and off as needed to illustrate existing environmental conditions and to inform land use decisions.
+The accompanying Technical Guide contains definitions of the various layers.
+The layers are grouped by topic and described in the Guide Book.
 These layers display current parcel-specific data as well as year-specific aerial photography to illustrate how land uses have changed over time.
-Additional layers help the user with geographical orientation and include items such as parcel address, transportation (street names), activity nodes, municipal boundaries and land status.
+Additional layers provide geographical orientation and include parcel address, transportation (street names), activity nodes, municipal boundaries and land status.

-These Feature Layers were developed in coordination with local and regional planning, transportation, conservation and watershed organizations, local and regional park systems, and the Cities, Villages and Townships of Cuyahoga County.
-The Cuyahoga County Planning Commission is committed to reviewing and updating the Feature Layers on a regular basis in order to keep this Greenprint current.
+These layers were developed in coordination with local and regional planning, transportation, conservation and watershed organizations, local and regional park systems, and the cities, villages and townships of Cuyahoga County.
+County Planning updates the layers on a regular basis in order to keep the Greenprint current.

-Moving forward, this updated Cuyahoga County Greenprint will be a resource for communities who seek a balanced pattern of development that can accommodate both redevelopment and land conservation.
+The Cuyahoga County Greenprint is a resource for communities who seek a balanced pattern of development that can accommodate both redevelopment and land conservation.
 We hope that this Greenprint will serve as a useful guide in your efforts to protect habitat, improve water quality, and increase landscape and trail connectivity within Cuyahoga County.

 Have feedback?
 Please share your thoughts.